Azure/fta-windowsvirtualdesktop/doc/deployment-s20.md

 ## Azure Landing Zone
 -  It is still a IaaS pattern of cloud, so good planning around Azure governance, security, management is very important.
--  Attend any of our FastTrack for Azure Governance call to learn more.
+-  Attend our FastTrack for Azure Governance call to learn more.

 ## Lets Depoly.